Probabilistic analysis of optimal multi-pivot QuickSort: Partition strategies and probabilistic set-up

-Partition strategies can be associated with binary search trees with pivots as internal nodes and lists $S_i$ as external nodes.
-The depth of a list $S_i$ corresponds to the number of key comparisons to sort an element into this list.
-We call these trees \emph{classification trees}.
-In Figure~\ref{figure:all-comparison-trees-d=3} we see the classification trees for $K=3$ pivot elements.
+A partition strategy splits a list of~$n-K$ elements (i.e. excluding the $K$ pivots) into sublists $S_0$, \ldots, $S_K$.
+It uses binary search trees with the pivots $p_1$, \ldots, $p_K$ as internal nodes and the lists $S_0$, \ldots, $S_K$ associated to the external nodes.
+Note that there is only one way of placing the pivots in a given binary search tree as such trees give rise to an ordering.
+We call these trees \emph{classification trees} and in Figure~\ref{figure:all-comparison-trees-d=3} we see the classification trees for $K=3$ pivot elements.

-The set of all classification trees for a fixed $K$ is called $\mathcal{T}$.
-The number of such classification trees is given by the Catalan number $\binom{2K}K \frac1{K+1}$.
+Classifying an element according to a classification tree is done as follows: The element starts at the root node of the tree where it is compared to the pivot in that node.
+If the element is bigger, it proceeds to the right, otherwise to the left.
+This decision process is repeated until it reaches an external node with associated sublist~$S_i$ and it is appended to this list~$S_i$.
+We do this for all $n-K$ elements in the list; in each step we might choose a different classification tree according to our partition strategy.
+A partition strategy minimizing the expected number of key-comparisons~$\mathbb{E}[X_n]$ is called \textit{optimal}, see~\cite{Heuberger-Krenn:2025:multi-pivot-quicksort}.

-A partition strategy minimizing $\mathbb{E}[X_n]$ is called \textit{optimal}.
-To analyze the optimality of partition strategies, see~\cite{Heuberger-Krenn:2025:multi-pivot-quicksort}, we define the linear function
+We now set-up notions to analyze optimality of partition strategies.
+Let us fix~$K$.
+The set of all classification trees for this~$K$ is called $\mathcal{T}$.
+The number of trees in~$\mathcal{T}$ is given by the Catalan number $\frac1{K+1}\binom{2K}{K}$.
+We define the linear function